 - Check the vent hole for any blockages that could prevent water from flowing through your outlet tube.

 Do You Need a Second Sump Pump?

 A second sump pump can be a valuable backup that comes in handy if your main pump quits working or becomes overwhelmed.
 However, if you don’t think water levels will overrun your main pump, you might save money by investing in a water alarm that can alert you to any malfunctions.

-Do you need professional assistance cleaning up water damage from a sump pump malfunction?
-Click below to contact the professionals at Intek.
+If you need professional assistance cleaning up water damage from a sump pump malfunction in Sioux Falls, INTEK is here to help.

 Image: State Farm Source: Howstuffworks.com